ESCUCHA EL POST

-The indoor air we breathe on the daily can be laden with some pretty nasty stuff.
-From cold germs to dangerous black mold, living, working and/or playing in buildings with filthy ducts and fumes from industrial cleaning supplies can cause some serious misery — and not only for those suffering respiratory conditions such as asthma.
+The indoor air we breathe daily can be laden with some pretty nasty stuff.
+From cold germs to dangerous black mold, living, working, and/or playing in buildings with filthy ducts and fumes from industrial cleaning supplies can cause some serious misery — and not only for those suffering respiratory conditions such as asthma.

 While people can, of course, pay a professional to clean the air ducts in their homes, they have much less control over the indoor air at their workplace.
 And even those who perform routine maintenance and utilize green cleaning supplies still can improve the quality of the air they breathe.
 How?
 One simple way to improve indoor air quality is by utilizing houseplants.
 Here are some of the best.